 It is the policy of Western Dakota Tech not to discriminate in admission to or participation in its programs and activities on the basis of race, color, national origin, ancestry, creed, religion, family or medical leave, disability, age, gender, sexual orientation, or an arrest or conviction record.
-(Note: Students enrolled in the Law Enforcement Technology, and Paralegal programs are subject to requirements that are more stringent.)
+(Note: Students enrolled in some programs are subject to requirements that are more stringent.)
 For more information contact Western Dakota Tech or the Regional Director, U.S. Department of Education, Office for Civil Rights, 10220 North Executive Hills Boulevard, 8th Floor, Kansas City, Missouri 64153 1367 or call (816) 880 4202.